indiqusdocs/stpi/docs/Networking/VirtualPrivateClouds/CreateListandViewVPCs.md

 8. Click the check box after going through the policies mentioned by your cloud service provider.
    ![Name your Virtual Private Cloud](img/VPCCreation3.png)
 9. To display the price summary, click the **BUY HOURLY** or **BUY MONTHLY** button, a confirmation pop-over will open up.
-    1. You can apply any of the discount codes listed by clicking on the **APPLY** button.
+    1. You can apply any of the discount codes listed by clicking the **APPLY** button.
     2. You can also remove the applied discount code by clicking the **REMOVE** button.
     3. You can cancel your action by clicking the **CANCEL** button.
 10. Click the **CONFIRM** to create the VPC.